progit/progit/de/04-git-server/01-chapter4.markdown

 <!--When you’re finished adding collaborators, you should see a list of them in the Repository Collaborators box (see Figure 4-12).-->

-Wenn Du Dein Team fertig zusammengestellt hast, solltest Du eine Liste aller Mitarbeiter im "Repository Collaborators"-Bereich sehen (siehe Abbildung 4.12).
+Wenn Du Dein Team fertig zusammengestellt hast, solltest Du eine Liste aller Mitarbeiter im „Repository Collaborators“-Bereich sehen (siehe Abbildung 4.12).

 <!--Figure 4-12.
 A list of collaborators on your project.-->